1 Project Description

 The geotechnical forecast in the construction contract already provided numerous indications of fault zones, which explains the additional and special measures in the TBM specification.
 The geotechnical forecast also describes the system behaviour in the cutterhead as well as in the shield area.
 As already mentioned, additional and special measures were also defined depending on the rock mass types.
 It was therefore obvious to consider grouting measures to improve the geotechnical properties of the advance area ahead of the TBM drives.

-2 Foam Injections to Improve the
+2 Foam Injections to Improve the Geotechnical System Behaviour

 This section describes how those concerned with the foam injection approached the problem – from the preliminary tests through the first application in the TBM to the completed improvements – and how rather “spontaneous” injections evolved into an absolutely systematic approach.
 The stabilising effect of these measures and the amount of grouting required for the passage of the second TBM through the fault zones are also emphasised.

-2.1 Preliminary Underground Tests
+2.1 Preliminary Underground Tests on the Muck

 The first TBM started operation on June 9, 2018.
 Not long afterward, preliminary tests to consolidate loose excavated material began, to assess the effectiveness of the injection foam.
 Two large-scale tests were carried out for this purpose with several hundred kilos of foam being injected through lances in each case.
 One pile of material had a fine-to-blocky structure – thus showing a certain grading of the material – while the second test was carried out in relatively uniformly blocky material.
 The requirements for the injection foam were as follows: